Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Downside analysis:  ...others, made greatly worse.
 	10. Mechanism proposal:  The only constant in this technology is the result: the viceregal administration has to assign less of its own administrative talent to get things done in each district.
 	11. Mechanism proposal:  Another option, btw, for interpreting this: The "weight of culture" dudes constantly flooding in might be "Beyonders", and the "Dwellings" are made for each of them to live in.
+	12. Mechanism proposal:  The voices in my head insist that these are temples.
+I'm not sure I can USE that, but... as an artist, I must use everything in my life, etc.  I think I prefer my interpretation that they're weird slanted variations of everything which try to consider goals and results in a creativity-enhancing process-agnostic manner.
-	12. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
+	13. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	13. Liberation rating:  2/5
+	14. Liberation rating:  2/5
-	14. Protection rating:  1/5
+	15. Protection rating:  1/5
-	15. Technological smoothness:  5/5
+	16. Technological smoothness:  5/5
-	16. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	17. Stress/Boredom rating:  2/5 (Calm)
+	18. Stress/Boredom rating:  2/5 (Calm)
-	18. Me-points: -1/3
+	19. Me-points: -1/3
-	19. Special categories:  Diversifying, Hypersmooth, Nightmare
+	20. Special categories:  Diversifying, Hypersmooth, Nightmare
-	20. Conversion potential:  Unknown
+	21. Conversion potential:  Unknown
 55. Beyonder Embassy
 	1. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
 What matters is what you're doing and what happens as a result of you doing it.
 	2. Mechanism proposal:  This is actually a really straightforward insight that can save lives.